Spiritualist church: Mediumship within the churches

 Spiritualists describe this as "survival evidence'".

-There have been a number of famous practitioners of spirit communication connected to Spiritualist churches.
-One of the principal advocates of Spiritualism was the 20th century British writer Arthur Findlay.
-Findlay was a magistrate, farmer and businessman who left his mansion house as place for the study and advancement of psychic science.
-This has now become a psychic college in Stansted, England and is run by the SNU.
+There have been a number of famous practitioners of spirit communication connected to spiritualist churches.
+One of the principal advocates of spiritualism was the 20th century British writer Arthur Findlay.
+Findlay was a magistrate, farmer and businessman who left his mansion house as a place for the study and advancement of psychic science.
+It has become a psychic college in Stansted, England and is run by the SNU.

 Mediums develop their ability by sitting regularly in development circles with other student psychics.
-Meditation usually plays a large role in Spiritualist practice.
+Meditation usually plays a large role in spiritualist practice.
 Meditation is used to calm the "voices" of modern, hectic life so that the practitioner can better hear his or her guide.
 Meditation often includes the breathing practices of Buddhist meditation (ānāpānasati) and may also include the idea of chakras.
-The Spiritualist may also focus on the tenets of their chosen religion to help them attain a higher existence.
-These may include standard prayers (Hail Mary, Shema Yisrael or salat etc.), focusing on the name of God (Jesus, YHWH or Allah etc.) or other aspects of a holy nature.
+The spiritualist may also focus on the tenets of their chosen religion to help them attain a higher existence.
+These may include standard prayers (Hail Mary, Shema Yisrael or salat etc.) focusing on the name of God (Jesus, YHWH or Allah etc.) or other aspects of a holy nature.
 Like most meditation techniques, imaging (intensely imagining a place or situation) is common.
 There are specific imagings used to "meet" one's guide, connect with those who have died, receive protection or support from God or simply calming the mind.

-Through engaging their intuition, they attempt to contact with the spirits of the dead.
+Through engaging their intuition, they attempt to contact the spirits of the dead.
 This is known as opening up.
-In Britain especially, such mediums are trained to produce clear evidence that the spirit contacted is the person they claim it to be before going on to give any "message" from the spirit.
+In Britain especially, such mediums are trained to produce clear evidence that the spirit contacted is the person they claim them to be before going on to give any "message" from the spirit.
 Such evidence can be details of where they lived, including addresses sometimes, particulars of illnesses suffered and notable events in their lives, often known only to the person in the congregation being given the information.

 Healing circles within the churches

-Spiritualist healing, as practiced in some Spiritualist churches during formal liturgical services, is a form of mediumship which involves a technique of directing healing energy to the patient from a higher source.
+Spiritualist healing, as practiced in some spiritualist churches during formal liturgical services, is a form of mediumship which involves directing healing energy to the patient from a higher source.
 The healer uses his or her hands to effect repair of damaged or diseased tissue and it is claimed all or part of the patient's good health is sometimes restored.